 There is plenty of space for luggage on the train.
 Despite signs warning you otherwise, it’s not a problem to leave your bags in the aisles or near the doors.

 Technically there is a 30kg luggage limit per person, but I’ve never seen this enforced.
 I recently took the train with two full-sized suitcases and no one questioned me.
-I’ve also seen people carrying skis and other bulky items (including small dogs!).
+I’ve also seen people carrying skis and other bulky items (including small dogs and cats!).

 The scenery is slightly better if you sit on the left-hand side of the train when departing from Tbilisi.
 Along the way, you can spot old Soviet factories, little villages of stone and brick houses and in spring, thousands of cherry and apricot trees in bloom.